Updated on April 18, 2022

 Unexpected income could arise when modifying debt over $100 million

-As businesses try to survive the COVID-19 pandemic and restart in its aftermath, modifications to existing debt agreements are all but certain.
+Modifications to existing debt agreements are common for distressed businesses.
 For businesses with debt that meets the definition of traded on an established market, debt modifications in a distressed market may result in unexpected cancellation of debt income.
-With the establishment of a five-year net operating loss carryback for years beginning in 2018-2020,1 unexpected income could reduce carryback refund opportunities.

-Many changes to debt agreements are ‘modifications’ as defined in Treasury regulations.2 Examples include:
+Many changes to debt agreements are ‘modifications’ as defined in Treasury regulations.1 Examples include:

 - Deferral of payments of interest and extension of maturity date